wur-bioinformatics/introduction-to-bioinformatics/week2.md

 Blast cannot only be used to search proteins sequences in protein databases with blastp, but also offers different blast flavors that either allow to search in databases of different type (see {numref}`blast_types`) or with alternative search strategies and also to restrict the search to particular species.
 Here we explore these strategies by searching for homologs of the yeast Vps36p in fungi and other organisms.

 - a.
 Next, we aim to find out if homologs of this protein exist in the fungus _Cryptococcus neoformans_.
 What would be the most straightforward BLAST search strategy to do this?
-Perform this blast search using a large database (nonredundant).
+Perform this blast search using a large database (non-redundant).
 How many hits do you find?
 Inspect the length of the alignments, the percent identity, and E-value.
 What do you observe and what do you conclude?
 - b.
 In case no homologs would have been found using a ‘normal’ blastp search, which alternatives could you use to still find homologs, e.g. in the genome sequence?
 Describe what happens in that BLAST flavor.
 - c.
 Search the protein sequence of Vps36p against the nucleotide sequences (nt nucleotide) of _C. neoformans_ using tblastn, indicating that you <u>only</u> want to search this single species and not the entire database.
 Inspect the search results.
 Do you think these are good hits and would you feel comfortable to conclude that there are (or are not) homologs of this gene in _C. neoformans_?
 - d.
 Some of the hits reported are part of chromosome 1 of _C. neoformans_.
 Inspect these hits in more detail.
 How long is your query and how long is the sequence in the database?